Aarz1401/Little-Things-that-make-us-happy-website/README.md

 script.js has the following functions :

-- Code to change Carousel captions whenever the image changes (this was needed because my carousel labels are outside the carousel)
+- Code to change Carousel captions whenever the image changes (this was needed because my carousel labels are outside the carousel).
 - Code to create stars and make them twinkle.
-- Code to create and move clouds
+- Code to create and move clouds.
-- Code for shooting stars in the film section
+- Code for shooting stars in the film section.
 - Code for sending email from form using EmailJS.